United Nations Ambassadors

-You will notice that we have blurred their faces and have not told their names or the country they are from.
+You will notice that we have blurred their faces and have not told their names or the countries they are from.
 We feel that is best.
-But although you do not know their names, God does, which means you can pray for them and their country.
+But although you do not know their names, God does, which means you can pray for them and their countries.
 Remember, this is not a photo gallery to entertain you.
 This is a prayer page to engage you.
 Please treat this page and these pictures in that manner.

-There are various members of the Well Versed team (past and present) in the pictures with the Ambassadors: Congresswoman Michele Bachman (who was the first Well Versed team member to move to New York City in order to pray for the United Nations and to lead Bible studies), Chris Shields (our only Well Versed member who has lived in both New York City and Washington, DC), Audrea Taylor (who as a twenty-year old helped write and research for the book Well Versed, and who helped launch the Well Versed ministry at the United Nations), Phillip Jauregui (an attorney who is also a superb lover of people, Bible teacher and mentor both in NYC and DC), Anna Bryan (who also worked in both New York City and Washington, DC), Sarah Miller (who served as our wonderful executive director), Tiffany Smith (Communications and Outreach Director), Rosemary Schindler Garlow (co-founder of Well Versed) and Jim Garlow (co-founder of Well Versed).
+There are various members of the Well Versed team (past and present) in the pictures with the Ambassadors: Congresswoman Michele Bachman (who was the first Well Versed team member to move to New York City in order to pray for the United Nations and to lead Bible studies), Chris Shields (our only Well Versed member who has lived in both New York City and Washington, DC), Audrea Taylor (who as a twenty-year old helped write and do research for the book Well Versed, and who helped launch the Well Versed ministry at the United Nations), Phillip Jauregui (an attorney who is also a superb lover of people, Bible teacher and mentor both in NYC and DC), Anna Bryan (who also worked in both New York City and Washington, DC), Sarah Miller (who served as our wonderful executive director), Tiffany Smith (Communications and Outreach Director), Rosemary Schindler Garlow (co-founder of Well Versed) and Jim Garlow (co-founder of Well Versed).

 The job of an Ambassador is a prestigious calling., However it is a difficult job.
-Every day is filled with endless meetings, and me mean endless.
+Every day is filled with endless meetings, and we mean endless.
 Their schedules are jammed beyond capacity every day.
 One Ambassador explained that he had two to three lunch appointments each day and five to six dinner meetings each evening from which he has to choose.
 Sometimes the Ambassadors are in New York City without their families.
 And if their immediate family is with them, their extended family is not.
-In addition, there are times when their family feels a degree of culture shock coming from their respective country to a large intimidating city like New York.
+In addition, there are times when their families feels a degree of culture shock coming from their respective countries to a large intimidating city like New York.

 So we ask you to pray for them.
 Are many of the followers of Jesus?
 A few are.
 Most are not.
 But we so enjoy meeting them.
 We have begun relationships with them as we can.
 We care deeply about them and for them.
-We ask you to pray for them personally, their families, their marriages, their children.
+We ask you to pray for them personally, their families, their marriages, and their children.
 Most of all, we ask that you pray for them to experience the love of God.
 And also pray that they fully understand the wonderful biblical principles of governance

 US Ambassador to the UN Nikki Haley was a great encouragement to the Well Versed team.
 (Note: We usually do not post the pictures of Ambassadors,